-Our approach scales to an extreme multi-dataset regime, where we use 28 3D human pose datasets to supervise one model, which outperforms prior work on a range of benchmarks, including the challenging 3D Poses in the Wild (3DPW) dataset.
+Our approach scales to an extreme multi-dataset regime, where we use our proposed PosePile meta-dataset, consisting of 28 3D human pose datasets to supervise one model.
+This outperforms prior work on a range of benchmarks, including the challenging 3D Poses in the Wild (3DPW) dataset.
 Our code and models are available for research purposes.1